 Despite these issues, YouTube does have one big advantage over other television streaming services like Amazon Prime Video and Hulu: it has better penetration into regular consumers’ everyday lives.

-Over 20% of video streaming during Q4 2019 took place on YouTube, making YouTube second only to Netflix (31%) according to Nielsen data.
-The report found YouTube to be far ahead of other streaming rivals like Hulu (12%) and Amazon (8%).
+Over 20% of video streaming during Q2 2020 took place on YouTube, making YouTube second only to Netflix (34%) according to Nielsen data.
+The report found YouTube to be far ahead of other streaming rivals like Hulu (11%) and Amazon (8%).

-As the competition heats up between these four streaming services and emerging rival options from companies like Comcast, YouTube’s ability to stay top-of-mind could be vital as the company looks to expand its media ambitions.
+As the competition heats up between the major streaming services and emerging rival options from companies like Comcast, YouTube’s ability to stay top-of-mind could be vital as the company looks to expand its media ambitions.